Self-Isolation Support Grant

 - not be able to work from home

-- are currently receiving, have been awarded but not yet received a payment of the following benefits, or whose income is such that they would ordinarily be entitled to Universal Credit should an application have been made prior to self-isolation
+- your household is currently receiving, or has been awarded but not yet received a payment of the following benefits, or whose income is such that they would ordinarily be entitled to Universal Credit should an application have been made prior to self-isolation:

 - Universal Credit